Working out your pay

 What you’re entitled to depends on your work status.

-You don’t need to calculate your weekly pay, if you’re paid weekly and your pay doesn’t vary.
+You do not need to calculate your weekly pay, if you’re paid weekly and your pay does not vary.

 If your pay varies or you’re not paid weekly, you have to use a 12-week period for working it out.